-After a shortened trip due to a projected blizzard in NYC, I am proud to say that I survived my first trade show.
+After a shortened trip due to a projected blizzard in NYC, I am proud to say that I survived my first trade show, a National Retail Federation show in NYC.
 I knew that the “Big Show” would be a one of a kind experience.
 I did not fear I would perish before my return to Minnesota, instead, I came back more alive and invigorated than ever upon gaining a plethora of knowledge about the retail world.
 I find extreme importance in knowing the trends in retail technology, considering it is Retail Tech’s largest served market.
 I had the opportunity to spend most of my time exploring the exhibit hall while my colleagues mainly stayed at our booth.
 Aside from our partners IBM and Epson, I found three particular booths most interesting…..

 Traditional shopping is not enough anymore.
 Shoppers are looking to gain a “virtual experience.”
 Intel defined this.
 It was no wonder the company had the busiest booth at the entire show (after Retail Tech, of course).
 Boasting a 2,400 square foot “futuristic retail storefront,” Intel showcased the newest technology for the market of retail and digital signage.
 Squeezing through the impressed onlookers was difficult, so I only caught a glimpse of the innovations.
 DigitalSignageToday.com says “Intel’s innovative retail solutions are designed to meet the changing needs of tomorrow’s marketplace by promoting brand interaction and delivering a more personalized and enjoyable shopping experience.”
 As if shopping is not fun enough!?